How Much to Hang a Door?

 What Does Hanging a Door Entail?

-Firstly, a decision needs to be made as to whether just the door is being replaced or whether new door linings are being installed, as well as the positioning of the new door – whether it is being kept in its original location or if you wish to move them to a different area of the wall.
+Firstly, a decision needs to be made as to whether just the door is being replaced or whether new door linings are being installed, as well as the positioning of the new door – whether it is being kept in its original location or if you wish to move it to a different area of the wall.

 If new linings are required, you should purchase these to the closest size available, upscaling as well.
 These can also be adjusted to size, or minor work can be done to the walls in order for them to fit.